-Middle East Metallurgy, Corrosion & Coatings (MECOC) EXPO 2025 Witnessed 1000+ Experts from 60+ Countries Driving Sustainable Future for the Energy In...
+Middle East Metallurgy, Corrosion & Coatings (MECOC) EXPO 2025 Witnessed 1000+ Experts From 60+ Countries Driving Sustainable Future For The Energy In...

-(MENAFN- Nausheen Shamsher) Abu Dhabi, UAE – January 2025 The highly anticipated Middle East Metallurgy, Corrosion & Coatings (MECOC) EXPO 2025 opened its doors from January 14 to 16 at the Conrad Abu Dhabi Etihad Towers, gathering global industry leaders, experts, and innovators to explore cutting-edge advancements in metallurgy, corrosion management, and non-metallic materials.
+(MENAFN- Mid-East Info) Abu Dhabi, UAE – January 2025 The highly anticipated Middle East Metallurgy, Corrosion & Coatings (MECOC) expo 2025 opened its doors from January 14 to 16 at the Conrad Abu Dhabi Etihad Towers, gathering global industry leaders, experts, and innovators to explore cutting-edge advancements in metallurgy, corrosion management, and non-metallic materials.

 The event featured industry luminaries, including Mr. Juma Al Maskari, Vice President – Maintenance, ADNOC Distribution; Mr. Hussain Al Binali, Manager of Nonmetallic Engineering at Saudi Aramco; Dr. Gunther Voswinckel, President of the International Tube Association (ITA); and Dr. Hanan Farhat, Senior Research Director at Qatar Environment and Energy Research Institute (QEERI) and many more.
 Technical leadership included experts from ADNOC, Saudi Aramco, SABIC, Borouge, Petrobras, Saudi Electricity Company, Maaden, Advanced Petrochemical Company, Sadara Chemical Company, OQ, PETRONAS, and more, ensuring a dynamic exchange of insights.